pmd/pmd/docs/pages/pmd/userdocs/cli_reference.md

                <p>See also [Providing the auxiliary classpath](pmd_languages_java.html#providing-the-auxiliary-classpath).</p>"
                languages="Java"
     %}
+    {% include custom/cli_option_row.html options="--assign-language"
+               option_arg="langId regex"
+               description="Specify that files whose name match the regex should be assigned the given language.
+               This option is useful when the default extension-based matching does not match some file names in your project.
+In particular, languages like XML have a variety of extensions, but by default only the `.xml` extension will be recognized.

+               This option may be repeated to make several assignments.
+If several regexes match the same file, only the last occurrence of the option is taken into account.
+If the language is not loaded, the assignment is still valid and no further regexes/extension matching will occur, but the file will be ignored.
+A warning will be logged once on the CLI before the execution.
+    %}
     {% include custom/cli_option_row.html options="--benchmark,-b"
                description="Enables benchmark mode, which outputs a benchmark report upon completion.
                             The report is sent to standard error."